Nutritious Treats for Dogs

 Carrots: rich in Vitamin A, which supports eye health, boosts the immune system, and makes your pet's skin and coat healthier

 Pumpkin: a natural stomach soother, pumpkin also helps to remove excess water in a dog's digestive tract.
 Pet owners have relied on pumpkin for a long time to reduce instances of diarrhea in their dogs.
+Pumpkin seeds are good for parasites.
+DO NOT FEED the skin of the pumpkin.

 Green beans: full of important vitamins and minerals, such as protein, iron, calcium, and vitamins B6, A, C, and K.